Anon-Planet/thgtoa/guide.md

         -   [Socks Proxy VPS:]
 -   [Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option]
 -   [Appendix Q: Using long-range Antenna to connect to Public Wi-Fis from a safe distance:]
--   [Appendix R: Installing a VPN on your VM or Host OS.]
+-   [Appendix R: Installing a VPN on your VM or Host OS]
 -   [Appendix S: Check your network for surveillance/censorship using OONI]
 -   [Appendix T: Checking files for malware]
     -   [Integrity (if available):]